This International Women’s Day, CUPE is celebrating women’s union activism.

 As we fight for women’s rights, we must recognize that all struggles for human rights and justice are interconnected.
-To achieve justice for all women, we must dismantle all forms of oppression faced by women.
+To achieve justice for all women, we must dismantle all forms of oppression that women face including racism, transphobia, ableism, homophobia, and colonization.

-This International Women’s Day, CUPE invites members to take action in the following ways:
+This International Women’s Day, CUPE invites members to:

 - CUPE’s Stop Workplace Sexual Violence guide and pamphlet to raise awareness, support survivors and challenge sexual violence.